hsk81/code2html/readme.md

 code2html
 =========

-If people want to show a source file in a new tab, it usually works for text files.
+If people want to show a source file in a new browser tab, it usually works for text files.
 But if **CPP**, **H** files or like are involved then those are offered as a download!
 One possible solution to this problem is to convert those source files to HTML using tools like [pygments](http://pygments.org/faq/), which allows you a conversion like:

 * `pygmentize -f html -O full -o cpp-source.html source.cpp`